palewire/django-heroku-template/README.md

     To https://git.heroku.com/your-app-name.git
     * [new branch]      master -> master

+Give it a second.
 Visit the administration panel for your application at [your-app-name.herokuapp.com/admin/](https://your-app-name.herokuapp.com/admin/).

 ![The end](https://i.imgur.com/0kl5pOs.png)